-Lyrical, mysterious and genuinely weird, Laurel Lazarus is an offbeat oracle from Kansas City’s wild urban woodlands, a voice brought to us by the incomparable Mollie Duvall , whose writing you can read at Toxic Emporium.
+Laurel Lazarus is an offbeat oracle from Kansas City’s wild urban woodlands, a mysterious, original and resonant voice brought to us by Mollie Duvall.

-Last week, Mollie visited the Kawsmouth studios to record two Laurel Lazarus classics: The text fugue “Nonsense,” a 77-second firecracker recited from memory, and the poem/essay “City,” a new text of which is presented here for the first time.
+Last week, Mollie visited the Kawsmouth studios to record two LL classics: The text fugue “Nonsense,” a 77-second firecracker recited from memory, and poem-essay “City,” a new text of which is presented here for the first time.

 “Nonsense,” written and recorded by Laurel Lazarus / Mollie Duvall